Iqrakhan1/Gobananas-assignment/README.md

 ## Dependencies

-- @mui/icons-material
+- **@mui/icons-material:** Provides Material-UI icons.
-- @mui/material
+- **@mui/material:** Core components of Material-UI.
-- react-router-dom
+- **react-router-dom:** Enables routing and navigation within the React application.

 ## Conclusion

-This project is a demonstration of front-end development skills using React.
+This project demonstrates front-end development skills using React.
 It incorporates various components and pages to create a dynamic user interface.
 By leveraging Material-UI for styling and React Router for navigation, it showcases a modern and responsive web application structure.
 With features like a navbar, hero section, item list, and contact page, it provides a seamless browsing experience.
 Whether you're exploring products or contacting support, this application offers a smooth interaction flow.
 Feel free to clone the repository and explore the codebase further.